 In short, a GIF (short for “Graphics Interchange Format”) is an image file that supports animation.
 It stores multiple image files together, then delivers them sequentially.

 The first GIF was created in 1987 by a software developer trying to create animated images with smaller file sizes.
-GIFs have been around longer than the internet–but they didn’t weasel their way into mainstream internet culture until the early 2000s.
+GIFs have existed longer than the internet–but they didn’t weasel their way into mainstream internet culture until the early 2000s.

-GIFs have become so ingrained in our digital culture that they’ve turned into their own form of communication as a meme.
+GIFs have become so ingrained in our digital culture that they’ve become their own form of communication as a meme.
 As social media took off in the late 2000s, they became a weapon of choice for quick, eye-catching, relatable communication.

 Sure, they’re fun to share with friends and co-workers to express your feelings about Fridays or meetings-that-should-have-been-emails, but they’re also a prime opportunity to amplify your marketing content.
 Emotions play a significant role in influencing others, and GIFs are a way to visualize those emotions in a consumable, mobile-friendly digital format.

 GIFs showcase products, promote offers, grab attention, and connect with audiences.
-They work because movement catches the eye; plus, they’re shareable across multiple platforms.
+They work because movement catches the eye and are shareable across multiple platforms.

 Why Should You Use GIFs for Social Marketing?